shadow-of-arman/AZCountDown/README.md

 ![](Example.gif)

-# UITimer
+# AZCountDown
-A Timer countdown view for Swift 🚀
+A customizable countdown view for Swift 🚀